BGforgeNet/FO2tweaks/README.md

 Are you tired of Marcus, Skynet, Lenny lagging behind?
 Then this coomponent is for you.
 It has two separate options:

-- Make Chosen's run speed constant.
+- Make PC's run speed constant.
 In vanilla game, wearing heavy armor descreases run speed by approximately 20%.
-This option disables the penalty for the Chosen.
+This option disables the penalty for the PC.
 - Increase companions run speed:
-  - All NPCs get a slight boost (like Chosen above).
+  - All NPCs get a slight boost (like PC above).
-  - NPCs who have no running animation (Marcus, Skynet, Lenny) get one, so they will be able to catch up with the Chosen.
+  - NPCs who have no running animation (Marcus, Skynet, Lenny) get one, so they will be able to catch up with the PC.

 ### Combat